 In this guide we show how to use the TFT_eSPI library to renderer menu items with tcMenu.
-This rendering driver for TFT_eSPI library is built into the core menu designer download, meaning it’s available right out of the box.
+This rendering driver for TFT_eSPI library is built into the core menu designer download, meaning it’s available right out of the box from 2.1 onwards.

 The TFT_eSPI library supports a lot of different displays, that cover a range of resolutions.
 However, we have mainly tested with an ILI9341 based TFT at 320x240 resolution, but it should work with most supported displays.
 When working with this library, you generally create a